Adedoyin-Emmanuel/telebot/README.md

 ## Features 👜

-1. Ease of use: Telebot is built on top of Telegraf, a modern bot framework for Node.js.
+1. **Ease of use**: Telebot is built on top of Telegraf, a modern bot framework for Node.js.
 Telebot comes with the configuration you need to do for both development and production.
 Similar folder configuration to a typical Node.js & Express project.
-2. Analytics and Logging: Telebot comes with LogSnag, a modern tracking tool for **SASS** that helps you track almost anything in your bot.
+2. **Analytics and Logging**: Telebot comes with LogSnag, a modern tracking tool for **SASS** that helps you track almost anything in your bot.
-3. Easy deployment: Easily deploy your telegram bot like any other **React, NextJs** apps.
+3. **Easy deployment**: Easily deploy your telegram bot like any other **React, NextJs** apps.
 Telebot comes with extra config to help you deploy your bot on [Vercel](https://vercel.com)
-4. Service Architecture: Telebot comes with a service architecture that allows you to easily manage your bot services.
+4. **Service Architecture**: Telebot comes with a service architecture that allows you to easily manage your bot services.
 Services like Databases, Email services, External API Integration and all can be easily integrated into your bot.

 ## Get Started 🏃